smit1998/Dungeon-Hero/README.md

 * Added method in entity to allow for visibility manipulation
 * Added sort before loading entities in the Dungeon loader so that floor switch entities are loaded first

+**Duy**
+* completed implementing pickup sword feature
+* to do this added extra classes to support this feature (item + inventory), and implemented relevant methods

 ### Week-08

 Fill in here.